lupyuen/lupyuen.github.io/src/lora2.md

 -   __`DIO2` Change Channel__: This is used for __Spread Spectrum Transmission__ (Frequency Hopping).

-    When we transmit / receive LoRa Packets over multiple frequencies, we reduce the likelihood of packet collisions over the airwaves.
+    When we transmit / receive LoRa Packets over multiple frequencies (spread spectrum), we reduce the likelihood of packet collisions over the airwaves.

     We won't be using Spread Spectrum Transmission today, so `DIO2` shall stay idle.